How to Make Macarons Perfectly Everytime: (6 Recipes & Video)

 How to Make Chocolate Macarons:

 These need no other colourings to be added as the cocoa powder does all the work for you.
 Add 30g of cocoa powder to the macaron paste in step one, and add an extra 15g of cocoa powder to the butter icing filling.
+If you love this flavour, try making my easy brownie recipe with cocoa powder.

 How to Make Milk Chocolate Macarons: